 Rolf kept up easily.
 “What are we looking for?”

 Rolf allowed himself to fall a few paces behind them.
-Once again he felt sure Kanwal was hiding something, this was just too weird.
+Did Kanwal know more than he was telling them?
+This was just too weird.
 On the other hand Luna didn't seem to think anything was amiss.
 He wondered for a moment weather it was just his over active imagination, and Kanwal's actions had been totally normal.
 The image of Kanwal checking his compass replayed in Rolf's mind, and he decided that no, his actions had not been normal by any standards.
 'What is going on?'
 Unfortunately it did not seem as though Kanwal was going to give him a straight answer to that question just then.
-He would just have to bide his time, and hope for the best.
+He would just have to go along with it, and hope for the best.

 They strode purposefully down that winding path through the same drab hills for what seemed like hours.
 At last something interesting broke the monotony.
 A strange angular shadow appeared on a hilltop in the distance.
 As they came closer, the shadow became a crooked old house.
 All three of them veered toward it, no discussion was needed.

 Standing in the patch of flowers that might have been considered the little dwelling's front garden, they could see two goats tethered in the faded grass on the opposite side of the hill.
-A small vegetable garden off the side of the house flourished with such vigor that the vibrant greens broke through the haze that was still clouding Rolf's mind.
+A small vegetable garden off the side of the house flourished with such vigor that the vibrant greens almost burst the haze that was still clouding Rolf's mind.

 A sharp noise rattled out from inside the house, and a few seconds later a grizzled old man emerged, wearing only a white lungi and a crimson turban.
 His lips spread into a peaceful toothless grin as he gestured to several log stools that were set up around his fire.
 Rolf took his seat and stared at the deep copper pot hanging over the flames.
 Something fragrant was bubbling wildly inside it.
 It reminded him a little of the chai they had had in Delhi, but it was different somehow.
 There were notes of a rooty aroma that he couldn't put his finger on.

-Rolf followed suit in appreciating the fragrance before drinking.
+Rolf followed suit in smelling it before drinking.
 It was indeed a bit like the chai, only with ginger, and still something else that he could not identify.
 It was so intoxicating that he drank it all before he even realized what he was doing.

 The old man finished his as well, then leaned forward on his knees and stared into the fire, still smiling.
 There was something wizened about his saggy old eyes, and he radiated an impressive sense of calm as he sat there motionless.
 Rolf bristled with anticipation, yet felt stilled by patience as he waited for what he was sure would be something significant.
 The fire crackled between them like a polyrhythmic song.